 Live well workovers: Describes the condition of a gas or oil well is in when tubulars are snubbed in or out of well.
 There is pressure at surface in these wells making them ideal candidates for snubbing operations.

 Lower snubbing basket: The work floor area which allows access to the snubbing crew to the BOP stack components and stationary snubbing and heavy slips.

 Passive Rotary: A turn-table integrally mounted in the snubbing unit traveling plate which allows the rotation of the string with the slips closed on the pipe in either the snub mode or pipe heavy mode.
 This rotary must be driven with an external force be it by hand or with a power swivel rigged above the unit.

 Pipe Heavy: In regards to snubbing, this is a pipe condition in which the tubing has sufficient string weight to overcome the forces acting on its cross-sectional area.
 Once the weight is sufficient, it overcomes the force applied by the pressure in the well and will fall under its own weight into the well.

-Pipe Light: In regards to snubbing this is a term which describes the condition when the well bore forces acting on the cross-sectional area of the pipe being snubbed are greater than string weight and if tubing was not controlled with a snubbing unit would eject itself from the well.
+Pipe Light: In regards to snubbing, this term describes the condition when the well bore forces acting on the cross-sectional area of the pipe being snubbed are greater than string weight; if tubing is not controlled, the snubbing unit will eject itself from the well.